chanryc9471/sep11-freedom-project/entries/entry04.md

 # Entry 4
 ## Continued Learning & Start of MVP 3/20/23

   From my previous blog entry to now, I have been continuing to learn my tool, but I have started on the minimum viable product (MVP) for my freedom project.
-My partner and I made a detailed plan/schedule for our MVP in order for us to not fall behind and stay on the right track.
+My partner and I made a detailed plan/schedule for our MVP so that we would not fall behind and stay on the right track.
 So far, my partner and I have followed the schedule to make the sprites for our game.
 We thought of a theme for our game, which was cats.
 The blocks, food, main sprite, enemy, and door have been created using [Pixilart](https://www.pixilart.com/).
-Here are the sprites that me and my partner made: <br>
+Here are the sprites that my partner and I made: <br>
 <img width="225" alt="mainsprite-cat" src="https://user-images.githubusercontent.com/91750491/226227423-c0cc7786-e8bc-4ae4-bd85-eb8a96cb3985.png">
 <img width="225" alt="door-computer" src="https://user-images.githubusercontent.com/91750491/226227782-211c9429-13f1-48fc-8c8c-945312d3802c.png">
 <img width="150" alt="enemy-cat" src="https://user-images.githubusercontent.com/91750491/226227820-293a98b1-6dac-4947-bfc4-715b86d5b070.png">